After completing this six-course program, you’ll be ready to be an effective healthcare administrator.

 This course serves as an introduction to the financial management of healthcare organizations.
 Using financial information for decision making is the essence of this course.
 Students will gain a perspective on the critical factors related to managing a healthcare organization in a marketplace that is demanding cost effective services.
 Focused attention will be given to managerial accounting, cost allocation, budgeting, and variance analysis.

 This course introduces concepts and managerial views of business ethics, corporate social responsibility, and leadership practice as applied to organizational settings in healthcare.

 View the Federally Mandated Gainful Employment Disclosure for the Graduate Certificate in Healthcare Management and Leadership

-Candidates who apply within one year of completing their graduate certificate will have applicable courses applied to a Sawyer Business School (SBS) graduate degree programs in the same discipline as the certificate, as long as grade of "B" or better was earned in that course.
+Candidates who apply to a Sawyer Business School (SBS) graduate degree program within one year of completing their graduate certificate will have applicable courses applied to the SBS graduate program in the same discipline as the certificate as long as a grade of "B" or better was earned in those courses.

 Fall Semester: March 15 (priority), then rolling

 Learn about the advantages of priority applications.